junxit/us-congress-bills-111/metadata.md

 - Rep. Smith, Adam [D-WA-9] (S000510)
 - Rep. Taylor, Gene [D-MS-4] (T000074)
 - Rep. Sanchez, Loretta [D-CA-47] (S000030)
+- Rep. Tsongas, Niki [D-MA-5] (T000465)
+- Rep. Rahall, Nick J., II [D-WV-3] (R000011)
+- Rep. Costello, Jerry F. [D-IL-12] (C000794)

 ## Committees (1)

 - House — Ways and Means Committee

+## Recorded votes (1)

+- 2010-03-20 — [House 111-2-152](votes/house-111-2-0152.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (403–0)

 ## Actions

 - 2010-03-19 — Introduced in House
 - 2010-03-19 — Introduced in House
 - 2010-03-19 — Referred to the House Committee on Ways and Means.
+- 2010-03-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-20 — Considered as unfinished business. (consideration: CR H1771-1772)
+- 2010-03-20 — Considered under suspension of the rules. (consideration: CR H1762-1767)
+- 2010-03-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4887.
+- 2010-03-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-20 — Mr. Levin moved to suspend the rules and pass the bill, as amended.
+- 2010-03-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 152). (text: CR H1762-1763)
+- 2010-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 152).(text: CR H1762-1763)